 Graduate Admissions Committee

 Pittsburgh, PA 15260

 Research assistantships are given by faculty members who hold research grants that include money for graduate student assistants.
 Therefore, duties and stipends vary.
 However, students receive the same tuition remission and healthcare benefits as teaching assistants.
-A research assistantship currently has a two-term total value in excess of $16,785.
+A research assistantship currently has a stipend ranging from $21,000-23,680 for a two-term total.